A Guided Cruise: the Past and Present of Helsinki Region Archipelago

 JT-Line has been awarded the Sustainable Travel Finland –badge in March 2021 to commend their persistent and valuable work towards sustainable travel.

-Preserving the unique nature of our archipelago is important to us, and the vessel is solely fuelled with Neste’s renewable MY fuel oil.
+Preserving the unique nature of our archipelago is important to us, and our vessels are solely fuelled with renewable fuel oil.
 As pioneers we want to take part in developing low-emission solutions.
-By using Neste’s MY renewable fuel oil we reduce our carbon footprint on the route in question by up to 90% compared to fossil fuels.
+By using renewable fuel oil we reduce our carbon footprint on the route in question by up to 90% compared to fossil fuels.

 Sustainable-Travel-Finland-logo Eco-Compass-logo